Fetal Malposition vs Fetal Malpresentation

 Management of breech delivery

 If the presentation is known beforehand, then delivery of the baby should be scheduled in a healthcare facility where surgical intervention, if indicated, can be performed.
-After 37 weeks of gestation when the woman is in early labor, external cephalic version can be attempted if vaginal delivery is deemed possible, if it is a single gestation, if membranes are intact, if fetus has no growth retardation or anomalies, and there is no vaginal bleeding or history of previous cesarean section.
+After 37 weeks of gestation when the woman is in early labor, external cephalic version can be attempted if vaginal delivery is deemed possible, if it is a single gestation, if membranes are intact, if the fetus has no growth retardation or anomalies, and there is no vaginal bleeding or history of a previous cesarean section.

 Picture: Criteria for performing external cephalic version

 - Placental abruption

 Vaginal delivery can proceed if external cephalic version is successful.
 If it is unsuccessful, then either a vaginal breech delivery should be attempted, or a cesarean delivery scheduled immediately.